Alan Wright

-Alan Geoffrey Wright (born 28 September 1971) is an English football manager and former professional footballer.
+Alan Geoffrey Wright (born 28 September 1971) is an English professional football manager and former player who is currently the assistant head coach of the Manchester United Under-21s.

 He was a left back who has played over 750 league and cup games for eight clubs, including an eight-year spell in the Premier League for Aston Villa.
 He has also played for Blackburn Rovers, Blackpool, Middlesbrough and Sheffield United plus he has had loan spells at Derby County, Leeds United, Cardiff City, Doncaster Rovers and Nottingham Forest.
 He finished his career with spells at Cheltenham Town and Fleetwood Town.
 He was capped twice by the England U21 team in 1992.

 Following retirement Wright was part of the coaching staff at Blackpool before going on to have spells as manager of Northwich Victoria and Southport.

 Club career

 Blackpool and Blackburn Rovers

 Wright was born in Ashton-under-Lyne, Lancashire.
 He began his career as a trainee at Blackpool, for whom he made 98 league appearances between April 1988 and October 1991.
 The new Blackburn Rovers manager Kenny Dalglish noticed Wright, and brought him to Ewood Park as his first signing for £500,000, making him Blackpool's most expensive sale as well as the most expensive sale by any Fourth Division club.

 He spent four years at Ewood Park, but, after the arrival of England left back Graeme Le Saux, made only 67 appearances, seven as a substitute.
 He left Blackburn just before they won the Premier League title in the 1994–95 season.